Pathoschild/smapi-mod-dump/source/More Random Edition/README.md

   * Foragables will have the seasons they can be foraged in listed on them
   * Every forageable appears at least once per year, and some may appear more than once
 * Fruit tree randomization
-  * Fruit tree saplings are now item saplings that grow a randomly selected item
+  * Fruit tree saplings are now item saplings that grow different items
   * Prices will be randomized and are loosely balanced based on the item they give
+  * 2 trees give items from a random category
+  * 1 tree gives a random item from the "Objects" list ("O" Sapling)
+  * 1 tree gives a random item from the "Big Craftables" list ("BC" Sapling)
+  * 2 trees will give only a single random item
 * Weapon randomization
   * Weapon stats, types, etc. are randomized
   * Many weapons can now appear in mines containers